Our Team

 Chairman

 James (Jim) Burton is an accomplished Canadian entrepreneur, business strategist, and philanthropist.
 As founder and longtime Chairman of PPI, a national professional firm - Jim transformed the life insurance industry in Canada by championing more personalized, client-focused planning.
 He helped shift life insurance from a transactional product to a key instrument in long-term wealth planning, retirement readiness, and estate preservation.
 Under Jim’s leadership, PPI became one of the country's most respected independent life insurance marketing & distribution firms, recognized for its innovation, trustworthiness, and professional integrity.
+Notable roles throughout his career include Founding Chairman of the Conference for Advanced Life Underwriting (CALU), and founding Chair of Family Enterprise Canada, and the Family Enterprise Foundation.

 After the successful exit from this independent business, Jim has turned his full attention to philanthropy, guided by a strong belief that this is “his time” to give back with focus, humility, and lasting purpose.
 He established the James A. Burton & Family Foundation in 2018 to reflect his values and his family’s commitment to education, health, well-being, environmental stewardship, and community vitality.